nio-blocks/conditional_dynamic_fields/docs/conditional_modifier.md

   - *Lookup*: List of conditions to evaluate.
     - *Formula*: An expression to be evaluated as `True` or `False`.
     - *Value*: The value to assign to this attribute if the evaluation of **Formula** is `True`.
-- **Excude Existing Fields**: If checked (True) incoming signals will be discarded, and new signals created with only the fields specified.
+- **Exclude Existing Fields**: If checked (True) incoming signals will be discarded, and new signals created with only the fields specified.
 If False, the incoming signals will have the specified fields added to them, or updated if present.

 Examples
 --------